-The 2nd International Scientific Conference TOURMAN 2018 took place on the 25th to 28th of October 2018 at the island of Rhodes, in Greece, and was themed “In search of excellence in tourism, travel & hospitality”.
-It was hosted and organised by the , a traditional public higher education institution in Greece; the units responsible for the Conference organisation were: a) the Program of Postgraduate Studies in Tourism Management, and b) the Research Laboratory in Tourism & Services Management “TOURLAB“.
+The 3rd International Scientific Conference TOURMAN 2019 took place on the 24th to 27th of October 2019 at Thessaloniki, in Greece, and was themed “Tourism, travel and hospitality at crossroads: The way ahead”.
+It was hosted and organised by the International Hellenic University, a traditional public higher education institution in Greece; the units responsible for the Conference organisation were: a) the Program of Postgraduate Studies in Tourism Management, and b) the Research Laboratory in Tourism & Services Management “TOURLAB“.

 The Keynote Speakers at the conference were: